Lead Safe Canton

 - You have a pregnant female living in the home.

 - You have a child under the age of 6 visiting the home at least six hours per week.

-Please review the program and eligibility requirements as listed in our Program Brochure (PDF).
+Please review the program and eligibility requirements as listed in our Lead Safe Canton Brochure.

 Are you interested in taking part in the City of Canton’s Lead Hazard Control Program?
 Getting started is easy!

 You may print the Owner Occupant/Tenant Application (PDF) or the Landlord Application (PDF).
 If you do not have a printer available, please call 330-489-3040 and request a paper copy of the application, or you may also send an email to firstname.lastname@example.org to make your request.

 - Priority 1: Owner/Tenant occupied residential properties with children under 6 yrs. of age with elevated blood levels equal to or greater than 5ug/dl in which lead hazards are identified.

 - Priority 2: Owner/Tenant occupied residential properties with children under 6 yrs. of age in which lead hazards are identified.